lauralwd/metagenomicspractical/README.md

 Here you can open any of the Jupyter notebooks.
 If you need to download the required data for the practical, make sure you follow the commands in `m00-prepare_download_and_subset_reads.ipynb`

-In some cases, your software installed in conda is not available in the jupyter notebook environment.
+In some cases, your software installed in conda is not available in the JuPyter notebook environment.
+As far as I'm concerned, this is abug of the bash_kernel installed in the JuPyter environment; the python3 kernel does find the executables from the conda environment.
 A possible fix is the following.
 First, identify in a terminal the path where your conda environment is installed.
-This is likely in your home directory: `/home/your-name/miniconda2/envs/metagenomics_practical/bin` To double check, activate your conda environment and find out where any of the software tools we use are situated, for metabat2 this looks like so: `which metabat2`.
+This is likely in your home directory: `/home/your-name/miniconda2/envs/metagenomics_practical/bin` To double check, activate your conda environment like above and find out where any of the software tools we use are situated.
+Doing this for metabat2 this looks like so: `which metabat2`.
-Next, we take that path, and add it the the `$PATH` system variable.
+Next, we take that path to the `bin`  directory, and add it the the `$PATH` system variable.
 Make sure to adapt the next command to your situation:

 ```